Where Are a Dog's Pressure Points?

-Much like humans, a dog's body is full of pressure points which, when properly stimulated, can treat health conditions, assist with training or even promote relaxation.
-Knowing where to locate pressure points and what behaviors or conditions they are attributed to can help you practice this holistic technique on your dog.
+Much like humans, a dog's body is full of pressure points that lie along pathways called meridians, which, when properly stimulated, can help treat health conditions, assist with training, or even have a calming effect.
+"Meridians are the basis for Eastern healing methods, such as acupressure and acupuncture," says Dr. Mulla.
+Knowing where to locate pressure points and what behaviors or conditions they are attributed to can help you practice this holistic technique and possibly improve your dog's health.

 The pressure point known as gallbladder 20, or GB 20, is located on the back of a dog's head at the base skull.
 Properly massaging this spot can decrease a dog's nervousness and irritability and may improve sinus infections and reduce seizures.
-Governing vessel 26, GV 26, the "revival point" located on the face where the hairless part of the nose meets the upper lip, has been used to treat respiratory arrest, sun stroke or unconsciousness.
+Governing vessel 26 (GV 26), the "revival point" located on the face where the hairless part of the nose meets the upper lip, has been used to treat respiratory arrest, sun stroke, or unconsciousness.

 Several pressure points located along the sides of a dog's spine between the vertebrae can be manipulated to treat gastrointestinal or respiratory problems.
-Points bladder 21 and 22, known as BL 21 and 22, both located on the lower back along the spine, can be used to reduce vomiting, improve stomach problems and promote kidney health.
-Higher up along the spine, between your dog's shoulder blades, rests BL 13, bladder 13.
+"Points bladder 21 and 22, known as BL 21 and 22, are both located on the lower back on both sides of the spine," says Dr. Mulla.
+These can be used to reduce vomiting, improve stomach problems, and promote kidney health.
+Higher up along the spine between your dog's shoulder blades rests BL 13, bladder 13.
 Massaging this point could benefit a dog suffering from pneumonia and bronchitis.

 Both a dog's front and hind legs contain multiple pressure points known to decrease pain and promote general health and wellness.
-On the back of the hind legs, behind the knee, sits BL 40, also called bladder 40.
-According to Dog Buddha, this point, found in the depression on the crease of the knee, can reduce overall pain and stiffness and alleviate constipation.
-If your dog suffers from allergies, try manipulating LI 11, large intestine 11, located on the outside your dog's front legs at the elbow where the leg meets in the body.
+On the back of the hind legs behind the knee sits BL 40, also called bladder 40.
+"This point is found in the center of the depression on the crease of the knee," says Dr. Mulla.
+It can reduce overall pain and stiffness.
+If your dog suffers from allergies or constipation, try manipulating LI 11, large intestine 11, located on the outside your dog's front legs at the elbow.
+"On the outside edge of the elbow crease," says Dr. Mulla.

-Your dog's paws contain points, known as master pressure points, thought to restore the balance of energy to your dog's face, mouth and legs.
-The point, large intestine 4, LI 4, is located inside the first toe in the web between the toe and the dewclaw or where the dewclaw would be.
-Massaging this point not only relieves pain, but also increases a dog's overall immunity.
-When massaging this point, press lightly to start as this point is extremely sensitive and pressing too hard could cause your dog pain.
+Your dog's paws contain points, known as master pressure points, thought to restore the balance of energy to your dog's face, mouth, and shoulders.
+"The point large intestine 4, LI 4, is located in the web of the dewclaw or where the dewclaw would be," says Dr. Mulla.
+Massaging this point not only relieves pain but also increases a dog's overall immunity and immune system health.
+"It may also help with fever," says Dr. Mulla.
+When massaging this point, use gentle pressure with your index finger to start, as this point is extremely sensitive, and pressing too hard could cause your dog pain.

-While a useful tool, acupressure is not meant to replace routine veterinary care essential to your dog's overall health and well-being.
-You dog's symptoms may be caused by an underlying health condition that requires medical attention.
-Also, because acupressure can be painful when you use acupressure incorrectly.
+While it's useful to know how to perform it, acupressure for dogs or an acupressure session is not meant to replace routine veterinary care essential to your dog's health and well-being.
+Your dog's symptoms may be caused by an underlying health condition that requires medical attention.
+"Animal acupressure can mask clinical signs, thereby delaying diagnosis and appropriate treatment," points out Dr. Mulla.
+Also, it can be painful when you use acupressure incorrectly.